 - the work environment – the amount of space available or whether the employee can see over or around the load, for instance.

-With the potential for prosecution, unlimited fines and imprisonment in the case of non-compliance with the manual handling regulations, taking specialist advice can ensure that an employer is fully informed of their legal obligations to safeguard their workforce and business.
+With the potential for prosecution, unlimited fines and imprisonment, taking specialist advice can ensure employers are fully informed of their legal obligations to safeguard their workforce and business.

 This article first appeared on our sister publication www.lawble.co.uk